 Avoiding toxic words and wrong motivations helps maintain a solid relationship while effectively confronting your teen’s mistakes.

 It’s rare to meet a teen who doesn’t want to know if they will continue to be loved when they’ve made mistakes.
 Loving someone seems easy when everything is going well.
-It’s a quite different matter when your teen breaks your rules, and their life spins out of control.
+However, it’s quite different when your teen breaks your rules, and their life spins out of control.
 In those times, the best way to demonstrate your continual love for them is to take care in the way you confront their misbehavior, avoiding toxic words and wrong motivations.

 The first step is to let your teen know why you are confronting their misbehavior.
 It is that you love them and want to help them avoid bigger problems later in life.
 Demonstrate this by your demeanor and respect for them, assuring them that you will move toward them in times of difficulty and struggle, not away from them.
 Tell them that you can’t possibly love them any more than you do, and you’ll never love them any less, not even when they are at their worst.